JusufErg/Benchmark_Uppasd_Pytorch/README.md

 I would also like to acknowledge the use of **AI tools (specifically ChatGPT)** during the course of this project.
 These tools were utilized for various purposes, including debugging, outlining code, refining language, and assisting in the discussion of results.

 In today’s technological landscape, claiming no AI involvement in academic work may seem, at best, questionable and, at worst, disingenuous.
 I believe in embracing this new era with transparency and integrity.
 By clearly stating how AI contributed to this work, I hope to help set a precedent for openness and help foster a culture of honesty in academia.
-With that being said, trust goes two ways.
+That said, trust is reciprocal.

 ## References